 The amount shown includes goods and services tax.

 - Maximum charges in relation to private property towing apply under the Tow Truck Regulation 2009 include: a standard tow of a motor vehicle from private property capped at $280.55.

 - a daily charge for storing a motor vehicle towed from private property to the nearest holding yard capped at $28.05 per day.

-A standard tow includes 60 minutes of working time at the scene, (including taking reasonable steps to locate you, the owner of the vehicle), moving your vehicle to the holding yard and 72 hours of storage in the holding yard.
+A standard tow includes 60 minutes of working time at the scene, (including taking reasonable steps to locate the owner), moving the vehicle to the holding yard, and 72 hours of storage in the holding yard.
 The property owner must not be charged in addition to the vehicle owner.

 - Last updated 30 June 2023